AIE-Seattle-Prog/KinematicBody/README.md

 **IKinematicMotor** interface providing implementations for methods that will be called by the body when it performs its "Move" update.

+Finally, player inputs are gathered in a separate class, such as the **SampleKinematicCharacter** (described below) and provided to the motor for processing.

+> :sparkles: **NOTE**
-Users looking for a basic humanoid character can use this library as-is without modification or much additional work aside from integrating it into their player prefab and providing the appropriate inputs.
+> Users looking for a basic humanoid motor can use this library _as-is_
+> without modification or much additional work aside from integrating it into
+> their player prefab and providing the appropriate inputs.

 ### Manipulating the Motor